front-end-intermediate/session-1/readme.md

 const { twitter:tw, facebook:fb } = me.links.social;
 ```

-Useful when accessing third party data where you might have a variable name clash.
+This is useful when accessing third party data where you might have a variable name clash.

-Say, for example, you already have a constant variable in use called blog but you want to access content from a database that also uses that name.
-To avoid issues you could destructure it:
+E.g., you already have a constant variable in use called blog but you want to access content from a database that also uses that name.
+To avoid issues you could destructure and rename it:

 ```js
 const { blog:bg } = me.links.web;